-9.10.4.1 All enclosed gas-dangerous spaces shall be provided with effective gas detection systems in areas of its possible accumulation and leakage.
+9.10.4.1 All enclosed and semi-enclosed gas-dangerous spaces, except for fuel storage hold spaces of independent tanks of type C, as well as ventilation inlets to accommodation and machinery spaces if required based on the risk assessment shall be provided with effective gas detection systems in areas of its possible accumulation and leakage.

 The number of detectors to be fitted in each space is subject to special consideration in each case with due regard to the size and configuration of the space.

 When the gas concentration equal to 20 % of the lower explosion limit is reached in the controlled space, visual and audible alarm is to be given on the bridge.
 In ventilation ducts containing gas-fuel pipes, the alarm shall be given when the concentration equal to 30 % of the lower explosion limit is reached.
-If the concentration equal to 40 % of the lower explosion limit is reached, measures (at least those stated in Table 9.10.4.4) to automatically shut down gas-fuel supply to the space shall be taken.
+If the concentration equal to 40 % of the lower explosion limit is reached, measures (at least those stated in Table 9.10.6.2) to automatically shut down gas-fuel supply to the space shall be taken.

-- 9.10.4.2 In the gas-dangerous machinery spaces, two independent systems are required to control gas supply to the machinery space. - 9.10.4.3 In gas-safe machinery spaces at least two detectors of the gas supply control system shall be fitted to activate alarm at reaching 30 % of the lower explosion limit. - 9.10.4.4 Where gas-fuel leakage is found and in case of system failure, the safety system shall automatically activate regulating functions stated in Table 9.10.4.4. - 9.10.5 Ventilation capacity monitoring. - 9.10.5.1 Any loss of the required ventilating capacity shall give an audible and visual alarm on the navigation bridge or in a continuously manned central control station or safety centre. - 9.10.5.2 As acceptable means to monitor the ventilation system capacity the means specified in 9.8.1.11 may be adopted.
+- 9.10.4.2 In the gas-dangerous machinery spaces, two independent systems are required to control gas supply to the machinery space. - 9.10.4.3 In gas-safe machinery spaces at least two detectors of the gas supply control system shall be fitted to activate alarm at reaching 30 % of the lower explosion limit. - 9.10.4.4 The gas detection equipment shall be of a type approved (by the Register) and comply with IEC 60079-29-1:2016.
+Audible and visible alarms from the gas detection equipment shall be located on the navigation bridge or in the continuously manned central control station.
+Gas detection shall be continuous without delay.

+9.10.5 Ventilation capacity monitoring.

+- 9.10.5.1 Any loss of the required ventilating capacity shall give an audible and visual alarm on the navigation bridge or in a continuously manned central control station or safety centre. - 9.10.5.2 As acceptable means to monitor the ventilation system capacity the means specified in 9.8.1.11 may be adopted.